The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 and operator delete

-, any derived classes will inherit and therefore will use such.
+, any derived classes will inherit those operations.
 If the base class’ operator new

 and/or operator delete

-assume the size of the objects being allocated are all the size of the base class and they are not all the same size, then this will result in undefined behaviour such as access errors to memory that wasn’t allocated, overwriting of memory (if there are regions of memory immediately after the last byte allocated), memory leaks, etc.
+assume the size of the objects being allocated are all the size of the base class and they are not all the same size, then this can result in undefined behaviour.

 The mechanisms of failure from ISO/IEC 24772-1:2024 clause 6.41 can be mitigated in C++ as follows: